openshift/federation-dev/automated-demo/README.md

 # Automated Demo

-This demo is intended to be used during Kubefed presentations.
+This demo is intended to be used during KubeFed presentations.

 ## Requirements